FreeCAD/FreeCAD-documentation/wiki/Path_ToolBitLibraryOpen.md

 -   Save a library to a new name
 -   Export a library to the LinuxCNC tooltable (.tbl) format

 Only the creation of new toolshapes cannot be done from the toolbit library manager.
-This is an advanced topic. (see toolshape creation)
+This is an advanced topic. (see [Path ToolShape](Path_ToolShape.md) creation).

 The left pane (1) shows a list of all libraries in the current working directory.
-The current library is highlighted
+The current library is highlighted.

 The current working directory path is shown in the window title bar (2).
 A file selector (3) can be used to select a different working directory.